What’s the Difference Between Preventive and Reactive Pest Control?

 - Mice: As it gets colder, rodents look for indoor shelter.
 If you’re finding droppings in a shed or pantry, it’s time for immediate help.

-We often recommend starting residential pest prevention early in the season to match these patterns.
+We often recommend starting residential pest prevention early in the season to match these patterns, especially considering seasonal climate patterns reported by NOAA for Idaho.
 But if you’re already seeing activity?
 That’s the time for targeted reactive service, like our rodent control treatments or solutions for ant problems.

 How Each Approach Works: Service Expectations and Safety